 End-to-end encryption between devices that you have enrolled

 - All traffic is over HTTPS

-- RSA2048 is used to encrypted an AES-256 key that is used to encrypt relayed data.
+- RSA2048 is used to encrypt an AES-256 key that is used to encrypt relayed data.
 Any message emitted is also digitally signed.

 - The Key exchange happens by scanning a QR code